 The NC1000 Series of amplified noise modules produce AWGN up to +13 dBm and have bandwidths up to 18 GHz.
 The high-power, compact modules provide wide video bandwidth signals that are ideal for RF jamming systems and signals to reduce SBS in optical communications and DEW systems.
 The bandwidth output power and flatness can be modified for specific applications.
 The newly developed, TTL-controlled attenuation feature allows power output control so the unit can be operated in a system externally.

 50 Ω Load Impedance (Package 1, +28 VDC Operation is standard)50 Ω Load Impedance (Package 1, +28 VDC Operation is standard)

 High Crest Factor Modules

-The UFX7000A programmable noise generator has a powerful architecture used to create complex custom noise signals for advanced test systems.
+The Noisecom UFX7000B broadband AWGN noise generator has a powerful single board computer with flexible architecture used to create complex custom noise signals for advanced test systems.
 This versatile platform allows the user to meet their most challenging design requirements.
-Precision components provide high output power with superior flatness, and the flexible computer allows control of multiple attenuators, switches, and filter banks.
-The touch screen streamlines manual control, while LAN, GPIB, and RS-232 are available for remote control in ATE systems.
+Precision components provide high output power with superior flatness, and the flexible computer architecture allows control of multiple attenuators, switches, and filter banks.